nassosstylianou/nicar2019_qgis2/README.md

 At this stage, you should also bring in your power plant dataset that you worked with in (the earlier QGIS I tutorial)[bit.ly/qgis1_nicar] as well.

-As with many things in QGIS, there is more than  one single way to filter your data in QGIS, but we will cover the main one here, but if you come across another way or are used to working in a different process, then that completely fine.
+As with many things in QGIS, there is more than  one single way to filter your data, so if you come across another way or are used to working in a different process, then that completely fine.

 So make sure you have the counties shapefile selected in the Layers panel, as in the screenshot below.